Ixtalo/PythonHiderCpp/README.md

    `mkdir build && pushd build && cmake ..`
 3. compile:
    `make clean all `
+4. optionally, obfuscate your code
-4. encrypt Python code:
+5. encrypt Python code:
    `./gendatah KEY PYTHONFILE.py`
     * KEY must have a length of 16 characters!
-5. rebuild:
+6. rebuild:
    `make clean all`
-6. run:
+7. run:
    `./runner`

 After each change to your `PYTHONFILE.py` you have to do: